scalastuff/scalaleafs/serving-data.md

 ---
-title: Serving Data
+title: Data Binding
 layout: default
 ---

-This example shows how to bind a list of data elements to a template.
+This example shows how to use templates and css selectors, as explained in the previous example, to serve up some real data.
+Specifically, it shows how to iterator over collections of data.

 {% highlight html %}
 <table id="users">